the-genemachine/Open-Source-LLMs/Manual/manual.md

 8. **[Enhancing AnythingLLM with API Integrations and Advanced Configurations](#43-advanced-configuration)**: Explore how to enhance AnythingLLM with API integrations and advanced configurations.
 9. **[Installing and Configuring Ollama for Local AI Applications](#44-Ollama-setup)**: Learn how to install and configure Ollama for local AI applications.

+## Optimizing RAG Applications

+1. **[Fire Crawl: A Solution for Structuring Website Data for RAG Applications](#45-optimizing-rag)**: Learn how to optimize RAG applications for better performance.

 **[Appendix](#100-appendix)**: Additional resources and references.